spuder/astrobox-lights/README.md

 touch ssh
 ```

-You should now be able to ssh into the pi (password is 'raspberry')
+You should now be able to ssh into the pi (password is 'raspberry').
+Windows users will need to use a tool like ['putty'](https://www.putty.org/)

 ```
 ssh pi@192.168.1.99